Week-End at the Waldorf: Production

+Development

-Waldorf-Astoria management wanted the film shot in color in order to show the hotel at its best advantage, a demand that almost led MGM executives to switch the locale to San Francisco and change the title to Palace in the Sky.
+Waldorf-Astoria management wanted the film shot in color in order to show the hotel at its best advantage, a demand that almost led Metro-Goldwyn-Mayer (MGM) executives to switch the locale to San Francisco and change the title to Palace in the Sky.

+Casting

+Lana Turner's casting was announced in July 1944.

+Filming

+The production budget for Week-End at the Waldorf was $2,561,000.
 Mrs. Lucius Boomer, wife of the president of the Waldorf-Astoria Corporation, served as a technical advisor on the film, as did Ted Saucier, who handled public relations for the property.
 Some interiors and exteriors of the hotel were filmed on location, but the lobby, Starlight Roof, guest rooms, and other public spaces were recreated on the backlot of the MGM Studios in Culver City, California.
+Construction of the elaborate sets began in the fall of 1944.

+Writer Richard Alleman, in his book New York: The Movie Lover's Guide: The Ultimate Insider Tour of Movie New York (2013), praised the film's art design as a "triumph," writing that it is "practically impossible to tell which scenes have been shot by the second-unit crew on location and which were done at the MGM studios."

 The film pays homage to its source by including a scene in which Chip Collyer recreates a scene from the 1930 play based on the Vicki Baum novel, and Irene Malvern identifies it as an excerpt from Grand Hotel.

+Turner celebrated her twenty-fourth birthday on the set of the film.

+Music

 The film's theme song, "And There You Are", was written by Sammy Fain and Ted Koehler.